mattyPScode/Intune-Tools/README.md

 Intune Apps Analyzer is a professional PowerShell-based GUI tool designed for Microsoft Intune administrators to analyze mobile application assignments through Microsoft Graph API.

 The application provides a fast and intuitive way to inspect Include/Exclude group assignments and export detailed reports for auditing and troubleshooting purposes.
+Application has been prepared using PowerShell, WPF (Windows Presentation Foundation), Microsoft Graph API & XAML.

 ![Application](IntuneAppsAnalyzer/Screenshots/Application.jpg)
 ---